rowbottomn/SocialGamingLabDocumentation/urban_terror.md

 In the extracted files, click "Quake3-UrT" to start game.

-Urban Terror uses UDP protocol and its default port is 27960.
+Urban Terror uses QUAKE3 and TCP protocol and its default port is 27960.

 ## Game settings